-- A.7.1 The College Misconduct and Fitness to Practise Committee pool shall comprise at least 12 members of Academic Staff of the College, which shall be appointed at the beginning of each academic session by the Head of College. - A.7.2 For cases involving Students registered on a Fitness to Practise programme, the Committee shall be drawn from two pools, A and B, which shall be appointed at the beginning of each academic session by the Head of College. - A.7.3 Pool A shall comprise at least 12 members of Academic Staff of the College, taken from PAUs whose students are subject to Fitness to Practise procedures.
+- A.7.1 The College Misconduct and Fitness to Practise Committee pool shall comprise at least 12 members of Academic Staff of each College, which shall be appointed by the respective Head of College.
+The Head of College will appoint members of the pool who can act as Chair. - A.7.2 For cases involving Students registered on a Fitness to Practise programme, the Committee shall be drawn from two pools, A and B, which shall be appointed at the beginning of each academic session by the Head of College.

-- A.7.4 Pool B shall comprise at least six members who are either honorary members of staff or external profession-specific representatives who are associated with programmes of study that include Fitness to Practise procedures, including those registered with an appropriate regulatory body and practising in a relevant profession. - A.7.5 For cases involving Students not registered on a Fitness to Practise programme, the Committee shall normally consist of four members: - a) The Chair (appointed by the Head of College from the College Pool) - b) Two members from the College Pool who have not been involved with the case - c) A full-time Registered Student nominated by the Guild of Students who is from a different PAU to the Student subject to the allegations, and who has received training from the University on misconduct procedures. - A.7.6 For cases involving Students registered on a Fitness to Practise programme, the Committee shall normally consist of four members: - a) The Chair (from Pool A and appointed by the Head of College) - b) A member from Pool A who has not been involved with the case - c) A member from Pool B who has not been involved with the case - d) A full-time Registered Student nominated by the Guild of Students who: - i. is from a different PAU to the Student subject to the allegations - ii. is on a programme that is subject to Fitness to Practise procedures (including intercalated programmes) - iii. and has received training from the University on Fitness to Practise procedures.
+- A.7.3 Pool A shall comprise at least 12 members of Academic Staff of the College, taken from PAUs whose students are subject to Fitness to Practise procedures. - A.7.4 Pool B shall comprise at least six members who are either honorary members of staff or external profession-specific representatives who are associated with programmes of study that include Fitness to Practise procedures, including those registered with an appropriate regulatory body and practising in a relevant profession. - A.7.5 For cases involving Students not registered on a Fitness to Practise programme, the Committee shall normally consist of four members: - a) The Chair; - b) Two members from the College Pool who have not been involved with the case; - c) A normally registered Student nominated by the Guild of Students who is from a different PAU to the Student subject to the allegations, and who has received training from the University on misconduct procedures. - A.7.6 For cases involving Students registered on a Fitness to Practise programme, the Committee shall normally consist of four members: - a) The Chair (from Pool A and appointed by the Head of College); - b) A member from Pool A who has not been involved with the case; - c) A member from Pool B who has not been involved with the case; - d) A full-time Registered Student nominated by the Guild of Students who: - i. is from a different PAU to the Student subject to the allegations - ii. is on a programme that is subject to Fitness to Practise procedures (including intercalated programmes) - iii. and has received training from the University on Fitness to Practise procedures.